pawan1210/reddit-top-links/README.md

 ```

 ## Note
-- The embeded images in posts with external URLs are also considered as external links.
+- The embedded images in posts with external URLs are also considered as external links.
 - Minor changes were made to the current project to be able to host it on Heroku.
-- Top 100 Posts from each subreddit is considered for each subreddit for getting the links
+- Top 100 Posts from each subreddit are considered for getting the links
 - Top 5 Domains and Top 5 Authors are shown.
 - Number of posts considered, number of top domains and top authors shown can easily be changed to a different value.